CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 Functionality (algorithm):
 -   Uses 'if' conditional logic to checks the value stored for the field 'url':
     -   If it's "N/A" or "n/a", then its a blank field:
-        -   So its value is replaced with "None".
+        -   Its value is replaced with "None",  (a 'NoneType' datatype).
     -   If its "http://" or "https://", then the field was incomplete:
-        -   So its value is replaced with "None".
+        -   So its value is replaced with "None" (a 'NoneType' datatype).
         -   This is especially important since 'update....' forms will display "https://" in 'URL-related fields.
 If the user submitted the form, without updating this field value, it will be stored in the SQL database as "https://".

 EG: